buildkite/iam-ssh-agent/README.md

 I use this project to provide my [Buildkite](https://buildkite.com) agents [running on ECS](https://github.com/keithduncan/buildkite-on-demand) access to ssh keys for cloning private source code repositories.
+The same pattern is also applicable to init system managed virtual machines on EC2, or Kubernetes pods on EKS.

 To use the `iam-ssh-agent` service in ECS Tasks, I add a [keithduncan/iam-ssh-agent](https://hub.docker.com/r/keithduncan/iam-ssh-agent)